DiveGearAdvice.comUpdated April 2026

 Option 2: Use tables conservatively based on maximum depths and times before failure.

-Most UK dive operators have computers for hire.
+Most dive operators have computers for hire.
 Ask before your trip.

 Both tables and computers calculate the same fundamental problem: how much nitrogen dissolves into your tissues and how to release it safely.